jwiegley/johnwiegley/drafts/drafts.md

 # Copper into Gold

 A beauty of the Divine Writings is that they operate on many levels.
-A passage does not need to be only literal, or only metaphorical: it can be both at once.
-There is often harmony between divine creation and physical creation, since both come from the same source.
-So, I agree with you that there are many layers of metaphorical meaning in these passages; it also would not surprise me to learn that they are literally true.
-Future scientists will let us know.
+A passage need not be only literal, or only metaphorical: it can be both at once.

+There is often harmony
+between divine creation
+and physical creation,
+since both come
+from the same source.

+So, there are many layers
+of metaphorical meaning
+in these passages.

+It also would not surprise me
+to learn they are literally true.
+Future scientists can let us know.

 # Between fear and love